Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding fairness through causal models of distribution shift

 \subsection{Describing subgroup heterogeneity with causal directed acyclic graphs}

-Our approach relies on the use of causal directed acyclic graphs to describe the causal structure of the data generating processes of interest \cite{pearl2009causality}.
-These graphs involve $X$, $Y$, and $A$ and are analogous to those used to formalize distribution shift mechanisms in many prior works \cite{veitch2021counterfactual,schrouff2022diagnosing,pmlr-v139-creager21a,makar2022causally,makar2022fairness,singh2021fairness}.
-We consider graphs in both the \textit{causal} direction and \textit{anticausal} direction, that is, when $X$ is a direct parent of $Y$ and when $Y$ is a direct parent of $X$ \cite{scholkopf2012}.
-While we include $A$ in these graphs to describe the role of heterogeneity across subgroups in these settings, we do not consider $A$ to be a direct cause of either $X$ or $Y$.
+\newlength{\tikzimagewidth} We define a collection of simple, prototypical data generating processes that we use to study the performance and fairness properties of models under varying assumptions regarding causal structure and heterogeneity across subgroups.
+For that purpose, we use causal directed acyclic graphs (DAGs) \cite{pearl2009causality}.
+These graphs involve $X$, $Y$, and $A$ and are analogous to those used to describe distribution shift mechanisms in prior works \cite{veitch2021counterfactual,schrouff2022diagnosing,pmlr-v139-creager21a,makar2022causally,makar2022fairness,singh2021fairness}.
+We consider graphs in both the \textit{causal} and \textit{anticausal} directions, that is, when $X$ is a direct parent of $Y$ and when $Y$ is a direct parent of $X$ \cite{scholkopf2012}.
+While we include $A$ in these graphs to describe the role of heterogeneity across subgroups, we do not consider $A$ to be a direct cause of either $X$ or $Y$.
 Rather, we use bidirected edges to describe cases where an unobserved confounder that influences $X$ or $Y$ varies in distribution across subgroups \cite{richardson2003markov}.

-The causal settings that we study are presented in (Table \ref{tab:graphs}).
-In brief, for each of the causal and anticausal directions, we consider two simple mechanisms of heterogeneity across subgroups, a complex shift mechanism that combines the two simpler ones, and a configurable graph that incorporates a selection node to describe distribution shift between a source and target distribution.
+The causal settings that we study are presented in Table \ref{tab:graphs}.
+In brief, in both the causal and anticausal directions, we consider two simple mechanisms of heterogeneity across subgroups, a complex shift mechanism that combines the two simpler ones, and a configurable graph that incorporates a selection node to describe distribution shift between a source and target distribution.
+To describe selection mechanisms, we augment each of the causal graphs described thus far with a square selection node $S$.
+The set of variables with direct arrows into $S$ are considered those that affect the selection process.
+If the set of variables with direct edges into $S$ are deemed $\textrm{Pa}(S)$, the distribution $P(S \mid X, Y, A)$ can be simplified to $P(S \mid \textrm{Pa}(S))$.